LTUC/amman-dotnet-401d2/Curriculum/Class01/FACILITATOR.md

+# Class 01:

-f# Class 01 Intro to C# and Exception Handling
+Intro to C# and Exception Handling

 ## Overview
 * First day of Class!
 Spend the first part of class doing kickoff with the students